bitcoincashorg/spec/uahf-technical-spec.md

 ### REQ-6-2 (mandatory signature shift via hash type)

-Once the fork has activated, a transaction shall be deemed invalid if its nHashType does not have bit 6 set (SIGHASH_FORKID, mask 0x40) and it is not using the new digest algorithm described in REQ-6-3.
+Once the fork has activated, a transaction shall be deemed valid only if the following are true in combination:
+- its nHashType has bit 6 set (SIGHASH_FORKID, mask 0x40)
+- a magic 'fork id' value is added to the nHashType before the hash is calculated (see note 4)
+- it is digested using the new algorithm described in REQ-6-3

 RATIONALE: To provide strong protection against replay of existing transactions on the UAHF chain, only transactions signed with the new